AndreAntunovic/DynamicUserGrouping5G/README.md

 # Dynamic Sectorization in Multi-Panel Massive MIMO Systems
 - Dynamic user grouping in multi-panel massive MIMO scenario for 5G networks.
-- Since a paper is currently in work for this research project, the full ReadMe will not be published until after the publication of the paper.
+- Since a paper is currently in work for this research project, the full ReadMe will not be published until after the publication of the final paper.

 ## Dynamic User-Grouping in MU-MIMO  - Scenario